mys007/cardio_loader/README.md

 *Given the pipeline you have built, can you see any deficiencies that you would change if you had more time?
 If not, can you think of any improvements/enhancements to the pipeline that you could build in?*

 One can perhaps add `__iter__` method or preload all images into memory.
 Of course, many unit test may be added (including mocks), but I guess this was not the point of the exercise.

+# Part 3: Parse the o-contours

+The new requirement caused some changes.
+The new class can now handle both regimes (returning images with inner contour or images with both contours).
+I also had to change the public interface `next()` so that it returns triplets instead of pairs.
+In production if no change to interface was allowed, one could add a different method or derive a class.
+I also updated unit tests and added a testcase.

+# Part 4: Heuristic LV Segmentation approaches

+Please see `segmentation.ipynb`.